 AI and cyber security – navigating the opportunities and challenges

-As we move deeper into the digital age, the symbiotic relationship between artificial intelligence (AI) and cyber security has become increasingly complex and significant.
+As we move further into the digital age, the symbiotic relationship between artificial intelligence (AI) and cyber security has become increasingly complex and significant.
 AI is transforming the landscape of cyber security, offering both groundbreaking advancements in defense mechanisms and new challenges in the form of sophisticated cyber attacks.

 This month, we delve into the dual role of AI in cyber security, exploring its applications in threat detection, the potential vulnerabilities it introduces, and the ethical considerations that accompany its deployment.